 There are 4 call frequencies I see most often:

 Weekly calls work best when you have an OBM or a VA who you need to get on the same page with constantly or during a particular project/launch.
 Looking to scale back on weekly calls?
 Check out these three tools help streamline communication on your team.

 Bi-monthly is great when you use a secondary communication tool like Slack or Voxer and have regular conversations.
 Bi-monthly calls allow you to still have that touch point with your team member while not overloading your calendar with calls.
 This is my preferred frequency with clients, as we communicate daily in Slack and use our Zoom calls for bigger conversations.

-Monthly, like bi-monthly is also great and allows you to have bigger conversations and to keep a pulse on what’s happening with them.
+Monthly, is also great and allows you to have bigger conversations and to keep a pulse on what’s happening with them.
 Without having to feel like you’re constantly meeting.

-As needed is best if you use Slack or Voxer to communicate regularly and they’re a team member who is not a part of your core team.
+As needed is best if you use Slack or Voxer to communicate regularly.
+And if they’re a team member who is not a part of your core team.

-Something I love to ask on 1:1 calls with team members is what their goals are personally and for their business (if they own one).
-This will help you not only be able to encourage them in those goals, but also to see where they’re heading.
+On 1:1 calls with team members ask what their goals are personally and for their business (if they own one).
+This will help you encourage them in those goals, but also to see where they’re heading.
 Which also allow you to know if any changes may be coming down the line.

-On these calls I always make a point to ask if there’s anything that I’m doing (or not doing) that holds them up.
-I never want to be the bottleneck, so if there’s something I can either adjust in my tasks or give them permission to do, I want to give them that opportunity to tell me.
+On these calls I always make a point to ask if there’s anything on my end that is holding them up.
+I never want to be the bottleneck.
+If there’s something I can adjust in my tasks or give them permission to do, I want to give them that opportunity to tell me.

 03 | Performance reviews